 The project is also scalable.
 The map already includes sites in southern Turkey, Syria and northern Lebanon, and is expanding towards central Anatolia.

 This site database will serve as the backbone for many of the separate CRANE sub-projects, allowing for parsing and visualization of the data within a geographical framework.

 Identifying all settlements within a specific time period can help the simulation modeling reconstruct areas of interactions of ancient kingdoms, help reconstruct trade routes, or even when certain environmental elements such as lakes or swamps developed or disappeared.

 By linking the settlement data to the ceramic typology data, all sites with certain ceramic markers or patterns in production can be identified and visualized on-the-fly, or can as well be fed into the simulations to further our understandings.

-The chronological and bibliographical data from this database is playing an important documentation role in the Syrian Heritage Initiative, documenting the impact of the civil war on cultural heritage of Syria.
+The chronological and bibliographical data from this database is playing an important documentation role in the Cultural Heritage Initiative, documenting the impact of the civil war on cultural heritage of Syria.

 Doctoral fellow Dominique Langis-Barsetti (University of Toronto) led the team that collected data from dozens of surveys conducted from the 1930s to the present day, the regional database includes over 4400 sites and an additional 100 sub-sites, namely subdivisions of larger settlements which surveyors felt were important enough to warrant their own entries.
 These typically include sites spread over multiple mounds; divided between a mound, a lower city, and a necropolis; or spread across multiple caves.
 Whereas some authors prefer to give these subdivisions their own unique identifiers, we decided instead to keep related entries linked together under a single parent entry so that the total number of CRANE IDs reflects more accurately the density of the database.